 Griffith Observatory School Program Information

-For the ninth year, Friends Of The Observatory (FOTO) is generously sponsoring the Observatory School Program.
+For the eleventh year, Friends Of The Observatory (FOTO) is generously sponsoring the Observatory's school program.
 If you'd like to help FOTO in its mission of supporting the Observatory and its visitors, please click here.
 The program serves over 300 fifth-grade students per day.

 WHO: Fifth-grade students ONLY.
-As with the programs from 2007 through 2016, this year’s School Program is open exclusively to fifth-grade students.
+As with the programs from 2007 through 2019, this year’s School Program is open exclusively to fifth-grade students.
 The content and activities are aligned with the California Education Content Standards for fifth grade.
-Only fifth-grade students will be considered for school program visits.
+Only students enrolled in the fifth grade (and fifth-grade classes) will be considered for school program visits.
 Thanks to FOTO, there is again no charge for students to attend a program.

 WHAT: A two-and-a-half hour program with exhibit, building, and theater experiences.
 The program uses the Observatory’s telescope, exhibit, and building content as well as programs in the Samuel Oschin Planetarium and Leonard Nimoy Event Horizon theater.
 Museum Guides, Telescope Demonstrators, and Observatory Lecturers will guide students in standards-based learning experiences using our unique facilities.
 Each component of the program is designed to complement the others and to support the fifth-grade education standards.
 Click here for a two-page brochure which describes the program in more detail.

-HOW: By advance phone reservations ONLY, starting Tuesday, August 30, 2016, at 9:00 a.m.
+HOW: By advance phone reservations ONLY, starting Wednesday, September 4, 2019, at 9:00 a.m.
 Availability is VERY limited, and the program is always oversubscribed.
-We process reservations via the School Program Reservation Hotline on a first-come, first-served basis.
+We process reservations via the school program reservation hotline on a first-come, first-served basis.
 Teachers wishing to participate in the school program MUST make an advance reservation by phone, receive confirmation from the Observatory by mail, and return the signed certification form.
 We regret we cannot accept reservations by fax, email, or other means.
 It is not possible for the hotline to take recorded messages.

 HOW TO MAKE A RESERVATION